Here’s how to feel happier by using the simple tools below to improve your Emotional Set Point.

 What is your Emotional Set Point?

 The Emotional Set Point simply means the median, or average, of all your daily emotional highs and lows.
 As you experience different moods or feelings throughout the day, you travel up and down the emotional scale.
 From joy, appreciation and love to anger, anxiety, sadness and guilt.
 It also determines your energy vibration, whether you are mostly flowing joyful fast energy, or unhappy slow energy.

 Emotions are part of your built-in human guidance system, giving feedback about your overall mood.
 They signal to you to pay attention to what you are doing or thinking.
 To make you notice whether a thought you are holding in that moment matches what you want.
 If you experience an emotion that makes you feel good, you’re in harmony with your desires.
 And vice versa.

 Emotions are also pointers to your energetic vibration in that moment, whether you are currently in line with your Inner Being, which is your non-physical self – your soul essence, your true nature.
 When you are feeling worthy, loving and lovable you are in line with your inner self.
 But when you are self-critical, depressed and sad, there is a gap between where you are at and your true nature, your Inner Being.
 Furthermore, when you can sense this gap, for the most part subconsciously, it leads to further feelings of general dissatisfaction and discomfort.

-When you are experiencing positive emotions, you are helping manifest what you want in life by putting out positive energy.
+When you are experiencing positive emotions, you are attracting what you want in life by putting out positive energy.
 You become an energy match to good things coming your way.
 When you feel negative emotions, you are blocking yourself from your source energy, and so blocking abundance.
 Continued negative emotions start to attract negative experiences in your life.
 Learn more Secrets of the Law of Attraction.

 The Emotional Set Point Scale